pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 The main distinction to call out is between the raw propensity score weights and the doubly-robust theory of propensity score weights.

-Doubly robust methods, so named because they represent a compromise estimator for causal effect that combines (i) a treatment assignment model (like propensity scores) and (ii) a more direct response outcome model.
+Doubly robust methods are so named because they represent a compromise estimator for causal effect that combines (i) a treatment assignment model (like propensity scores) and (ii) a more direct response outcome model.
 The method combines these two estimators in a way to generate a statistically unbiased estimate of the treatment effect.
 They work well because the way they are combined requires that only one of the models needs to be well-specified.
 The analyst chooses the components of their weighting scheme in so far as they believe they have correctly modelled either (i) or (ii).
+This is an interesting tension in the apparent distinction between "design-based" inference and "model-based" inference - the requirement for doubly robust estimators is in a way a concession for the puritanical methodologist; we need both and it's non-obvious when either will suffice alone.

 +++